Fiber Conversion Process

 The splicing process starts at the Fiber Distribution Terminal (FDT), where we prepare the fiber cables for installation.
 An FDT is the main serving terminal that will have all the feeder fibers, splitters, and distribution cables.

 Like putting puzzle pieces together – we carefully measure and connect multi-directional fiber cables, including the feeder fiber.
-This feeder fiber is pivotal as it feeds the splitter shelf before breaking out to houses via drop fibers, playing a crucial role in the distribution of services.
+This feeder fiber is pivotal, as it feeds the splitter shelf before branching out to houses via drop fibers, playing a crucial role in service distribution.

 Step 5: